OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 5. A Windows Server VM with .Net Framework 3.5 and the VSTS Agent installed and allocated on the Resource Group.
 6. A WebApp Service to allocate the Demo Application.

-To complete that you just have to run the Powershell script **CreateInitialResources.ps1** with the following parameters:
+To complete this tasks you just have to run the Powershell script **CreateInitialResources.ps1** with the following parameters:

     SubscriptionId           --> Azure SubscriptionID to work on it ADApplicationName        --> Name for the Aplication to registrate on Azure Active Directory